Trump’s immigration rhetoric makes inroads with some Democrats. That could be a concern for Biden

 Part of what has made the border such a salient issue is that its impact is being felt far from the border.

 Trump allies, most notably Texas Gov. Greg Abbott, have used state-funded buses to send more than 100,000 migrants to Democratic-led cities like New York, Denver and Chicago, where Democrats will hold this summer’s convention.
-While the program was initially dismissed as a publicity stunt, the influx has strained city budgets and left local leaders scrambling to provide emergency housing and medical care for new groups of migrants.
+The influx has strained city budgets and left local leaders scrambling to provide emergency housing and medical care for new groups of migrants.

-Local news coverage, meanwhile, has often been negative.
+Local news coverage has often been negative.
 Viewers have seen migrants blamed for everything from a string of gang-related New Jersey robberies to burglary rings targeting retail stores in suburban Philadelphia to measles cases in parts of Arizona and Illinois.

-Abbott has deployed the Texas National Guard to the border, placed concertina wire along parts of the Rio Grande in defiance of U.S. Supreme Court orders, and has argued his state should be able to enforce its own immigration laws.

-Some far-right internet sites have begun pointing to Abbott’s actions as the first salvo in a coming civil war.
-And Russia has also helped spread and amplify misleading and incendiary content about U.S. immigration and border security as part of its broader efforts to polarize Americans.
-A recent analysis by the firm Logically, which tracks Russian disinformation, found online influencers and social media accounts linked to the Kremlin have seized on the idea of a new civil war and efforts by states like Texas to secede from the union.

-Amy Cooter, who directs research at the Center on Terrorism, Extremism and Counterterrorism at the Middlebury Institute of International Studies, worries the current wave of civil war talk will only increase as the election nears.
-So far, it has generally been limited to far-right message boards.
-But immigration is enough of a concern generally that its political potency is intensified, Cooter said.

-“Non-extremist Americans are worried about this, too,” she said.
-“It’s about culture and perceptions about who is an American.”

-In the meantime, there are people like Rudy Menchaca, an Eagle Pass bar owner who also works for a company that imports Corona beer from Mexico and blamed the problems at the border for hurting business.
+To Rudy Menchaca, an Eagle Pass bar owner who also works for a company that imports Corona beer from Mexico, the problems at the border are hurting business.

 “I need those soldiers to be around if I have my business,” Menchaca said of Texas forces dispatched to the border.
 “The bad ones that come in could break in.”